LXQin/PRECISION.seq/README.md

 Bioconductor.packages(c("DESeq", "edgeR", "affy", "sva", "RUVSeq", "EDASeq", "limma", "preprocessCore", "ffpe", "Biobase", "vsn"))
 ```

-The original R code and figures for the paper [*Statistical Assessment of Depth Normalization for Small RNA Sequencing*](https://pubmed.ncbi.nlm.nih.gov/32598180/) is inclueded in for reference.
+The original R code and figures for the paper [*Statistical Assessment of Depth Normalization for Small RNA Sequencing*](https://pubmed.ncbi.nlm.nih.gov/32598180/) is included in the article *Pipeline of the Paper* for reference.